 Adam Karlin is an author, journalist, and travel writer, and has written for outlets including the BBC, NPR, and Christian Science Monitor.
 He is also a regular author for Lonely Planet, where he has contributed to dozens of guidebooks.
 His essays have featured in multiple non-fiction anthologies, including "The Places We've Been: Field Reports from Travelers Under 35," and "Inheriting the War: Poetry and Prose by Descendants of Vietnam Veterans and Refugees."
 He is pursuing an MFA at the University of New Orleans.
 On Twitter at @adamkarlin and Instagram @adamwalkonfine.

 Enter your email address to receive notifications for author Adam Karlin

-You have been added to the notification list for author Adam Karlin
+Confirmation link sent to your email to add you to notification list for author Adam Karlin

 More in this series